 What Is Data Science: Lifecycle, Applications, Prerequisites and Tools

 Data science is an essential part of many industries today, given the massive amounts of data that are produced, and is one of the most debated topics in IT circles.
 Its popularity has grown over the years, and companies have started implementing data science techniques to grow their business and increase customer satisfaction.
-In this article, we’ll learn what data science is, and how you can become a data scientist.
+In this article, we’ll learn what is data science, its applications, and how you can become a data scientist.

 What Is Data Science?